-1 in 3 women are experiencing emotional abuse
+1 in 3 people are victims of emotional abuse

-- Their true issue was not addressed.
+- The real issue was overlooked.
 Emotional abuse is often covert, and the signs are hard to spot.

-The result is secondary harm to the victim: additional confusion, despair and even a loss of their faith in God.
+The result is secondary harm to the victim: more confusion, despair and even a loss of their faith in God.

 Bring Hope & Healing to Victims & Perpetrators of Emotional Abuse

 In Part One, we will help you to better understand what emotional abuse is, how it presents itself in the context of marriage, and how to watch for signs of power and control dynamics – a key marker of emotional abuse.
 You will learn how to decipher what is really going on underneath the surface, and how use of language can reveal much more than the words themselves.

 In Part Two, we go over, step by step, what we are doing at the Marriage Recovery Center to bring hope and healing to marriages struggling from emotional abuse.
 You will learn how to utilize these same approaches to bring clarity and safety to an otherwise chaotic and destructive situation.
 We will talk about ways to jumpstart the healing process, including use of boundaries and intervention, as well as the real dangers of secondary abuse.

 In Part Three, we talk about keeping God in view as we develop a path through common issues of spirituality, sex, separation, forgiveness, and reconciliation.
 We look at what successful follow-up care looks like, and how we can partner with you to provide continuity of care to help couples in their journey of intentional steps toward connection.